scheron/bot-doc/assets/en/creating-connection.md

 ### SIMBA

 This connection consists of 2 streams.
+It is recommended NOT to enable FAST streams with SIMBA streams at the same time.

 #### Definitions